NVIDIA/TensorRT-Model-Optimizer/docs/source/guides/windows_guides/_ONNX_PTQ_guide.rst

 Each tool offers unique features and options for conversion from PyTorch or other frameworks to the ONNX format.

+**Opset requirements of different data-types**: ModelOpt-Windows uses ONNX's `Q <https://onnx.ai/onnx/operators/onnx__QuantizeLinear.html>`_/`DQ <https://onnx.ai/onnx/operators/onnx__DequantizeLinear.html>`_ nodes for applying quantization and dequantization operations in the ONNX model.
+The INT4 datatype support in Q/DQ node came in opset-21 and, FP8 datatype support in Q/DQ node came in opset-19.
+So, ensure that model's opset is 19+ for FP8 quantization, and it is 21+ for INT4 quantization.
+This is needed for deployment of the quantized model on onnxruntime framework (e.g. ORT-DirectML backend).
+Different ONNX exporter tools usually have option or argument for target 'opset' field.
+See their documentation for details about its usage and max-supported opset limit.

 **Base Model Precision**: ModelOpt-Windows supports base models in both FP16 and FP32 formats.
 Choosing FP16 over FP32 can help reduce memory usage and improve speed, especially on hardware optimized for lower precision, such as NVIDIA GPUs with Tensor Cores.
 However, FP16's smaller dynamic range may require careful tuning.

 **ONNX FP16 Conversion Tools**: Some popular FP32 to FP16 ONNX conversion tools include: